GrowHax/GrowPai-Vortex/README.md

 # Vortex
-Scripts for Vortex will be posted in this repository.
+Scripts for Vortex.
+All Original and created by Yuhkil#0025